 The Source Layer-2 ID used to send the Ranging/SL Positioning Response message is specified in clause 5.2.

 The Destination Layer-2 ID is set to the Source Layer-2 ID of the received Ranging/SL Positioning Solicitation message.

+The User Info ID of Discoveree UE is the Discoveree UE’s Application Layer ID.